Ohm-Tiwari/Ohm-Tiwari/README.md

 - 👋 Hi, I’m @Ohm-Tiwari
-- 👀 I’m interested in programming, machine-learning, AWS, and engineering.
+- 👀 I’m interested in programming, machine-learning, AWS, and consulting.
 - 🌱 I’m currently learning languages such as python and java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me www.ohmtiwari.com

 <!---
 Ohm-Tiwari/Ohm-Tiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.